 In 1990 the Lesher Center for the Arts, which includes three performance spaces and an art gallery, opened in Walnut Creek, and in the mid to late 1990s two community gymnasiums were built to fulfill the city’s need for recreational facilities.
 In addition, the city and East Bay Regional Park District put together $2.1 million in federal, state, city and park district funds to create a pedestrian and cyclist bridge at Ygnacio Valley Road.
 The U.S. Census Bureau reported that the city had a total population of 64,173 in 2010.
 Walnut Creek has been judged one of the best cities in the Bay Area by the San Francisco Chronicle.

 At the Brod Law Firm, we take great professional pride in providing outstanding legal representation to individuals and small businesses in and around Walnut Creek.
 The focus of our practice is on helping individuals and small businesses, not insurance companies or large corporations.

 We are Walnut Creek personal injury attorneys, and all cases involving personal injuries, including wrongful death, are handled on a contingency–fee basis.
 A contingency–fee-based case means that the fees owed to the attorney are contingent upon there being a recovery in the case, and unless there is a recovery on your behalf, no legal fees are owed.
 We are Walnut Creek business attorneys, and we are always mindful of our clients’ financial interests while providing top legal representation in litigation matters.

 Directions to our San Francisco office from Walnut Creek are as follows: Take Interstate 80 west to the Bay Bridge and on to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.